Make Facebook Work for Your Business

-The final thing we spoke about at the workshop was live video, as this is something that Facebook has turned its attention to in recent months.
+The final thing we spoke about at the workshop was live video, as this is something that Facebook has turned its attention to in recently.
 We actually recorded the workshop on Facebook Live, and the results were great.
 There were people who couldn’t attend the live workshop, but who were able to watch from home or from their office.
 We had expanded our reach using just our phone.
-You can do that with your hotel, too!
+You can do that with your hotel or B&B, too!

 Why is using video necessary?

 Live video is new on a lot of social media networks.
 When a network as large and influential as Facebook launches a feature like this, everybody sits up and takes note.

 As it is the latest thing, Facebook gives preference to posts featuring live video feeds.
 Remember the 3% rule with regard to Facebook posts?
 With live video, this figure rises to around 50%.
 The issue that most people have is knowing what to post.
 They may also feel that they “don’t have anything to say.”

 There are actually a number of things you could do in the hospitality industry.
 If your guests are happy to give a testimonial about their stay, then why not ask them if would mind doing a live video testimonial?

 I recently stayed in India at a small B&B. The owner would use his phone to do a live, interview-style testimonial for every guest that checked out.
 It was fun, we joined in, and more importantly, we used our phones to find the video and to share it with friends and family.